 If joining two pieces of fabric together, keep them right sides together, matching the cut edges and aligning the seam line if you have marked that.
 Make sure that your stitches are evenly spaced and have an even tension.

-As you sew, ensure that you are not deviating from the seam line; start and finish exactly on the seam line.
+Ensure that you are not deviating from the seam line; start and finish exactly on the seam line.
 In the starting of the seam stitching make one or two back stitches to anchor thread.

 The best hand sewing stitch for joining two fabric pieces together by hand is a Backstitch.
 This is the stitch which closely resembles a machine made straight stitch.
+Learn Backstitch & variations.

 Running stitch and Pick stitch are also frequently used to join fabric together.

 Handsewing is special – there is this connection between you and the fabric.
-There is care and joy in each and every hand made stitch.
+There is a care and joy in each and every hand made stitch.
 Your creativity and expertise are broadened double fold every time you hand sew.
 You enjoy the process of sewing.
 You savor the feel of the fabric and revel in the color and experience patience and stillness in you that you never knew existed.
-Just ask about this to the person who has handstitched a king sized quilt -all by hand.
+Just ask about this to the person who has hand stitched a king sized quilt -all by hand.
 If not love and joy, what drives this?